-A brand new biobased product family for 2020’s is UPM Formi EcoAce, a biocomposite which meets even the highest sustainability requirements.
-It contains certified wood and cellulose fibers as well as bioplastics sourced from UPM Biofuels plant, BioVerno naptha.
-The bionaptha production is certified by ISCC and confirms sustainability of the material.
+A new biobased product family for 2020’s is UPM Formi EcoAce.
+In UPM Formi EcoAce, plastic polypropylene is replaced by bio-based naphtha made from UPM's paper or pulp processing by-products to produce renewable biopolypropylene to replace fossil-based plastic polypropylene.
+The biocomposite contains certified wood and cellulose fibers as well as bioplastics sourced from UPM Biofuels plant, BioVerno naptha.
+The production of UPM Formi EcoAce is ISCC PLUS chain of custody certified.

 A high-level of expertise and technologies are required to process and refine fibers, produces biobased polypropylene and compound the materials.
 As the end product is UPM Formi EcoAce: the biocomposite is almost 100% based on renewable resources, *ISCC PLUS certified mass balance principle.

 - Almost 100 % based on renewal materials